Sweetgrass First Nation

-History

 The Sweetgrass First Nation (ᐑᐦᑲᓱᑭᓭᔨᐣ, wîhkaso-kisêyin) is a Cree First Nation reserve in Cut Knife, Saskatchewan, Canada.
-Their territory is located 35 kilometers west of Battleford.
-The reserve was established when Chief Sweetgrass signed Treaty 6 on September 9, 1876 with the Fort Pitt Indians.
+Their territory is 35 kilometres west of Battleford.
+The reserve was established when Chief Sweetgrass signed Treaty 6 on September 9, 1876, with the Fort Pitt Indians.
 Chief Sweetgrass was killed six months after signing Treaty 6, after which Sweetgrass's son, Apseenes (Young Sweet Grass), succeeded him.
-Apseenes was unsuccessful in leading the band so chiefdom was handed over to Wah-wee-kah-oo-tah-mah-hote (Strikes him on the back) after he signed Treaty 6 in 1876 at Fort Carlton.
-Wah-wee-kah-oo-tah-mah-hote served as chief between 1876-1883 but was deposed and Apseenes took over chiefdom.
+Apseenes was unsuccessful in leading the band so Wah-wee-kah-oo-tah-mah-hote (Strikes him on the back) became Chief after he signed Treaty 6 in 1876 at Fort Carlton.
+Wah-wee-kah-oo-tah-mah-hote served as Chief between 1876 and 1883 but was deposed and Apseenes took over as Chief.